simon446/kiwi-discord/README.md

 ## Write your own module (Hello World example)

-Modules can be stored in three type of ways:
+Modules can be stored in three ways:

 1. Single file module in `app/modules` directory.
 For example: `app/modules/mdb-somemodule.js`.
 2. Alternatively, this file can be renamed `index.js` and be placed in a subdirectory called `mdb-somemodule`.
 For example `app/modules/mdb-somemodule/index.js` points to the same file as above.